Vineyard Frost Protection

 Inverted Sink Fans

-Heaters, or more commonly known as smudge pots (See Figure 27.4), provide frost protection by heating the air as uniformly as possible up to the inversion layer.
+Heaters, or more commonly known as smudge pots (See Figures 28.4 & 28.5), provide frost protection by heating the air as uniformly as possible up to the inversion layer.
 As the heated air rises, it cools until it reaches the height where the ambient air has the same temperature of the inversion layer.
 Than the air spreads out and, eventually, the air descends again creating a circulation pattern much like that of a gravity furnace.
 When there is a strong inversion, the heated volume is smaller, and the heaters are more effective at raising the temperature whereas heaters are less efficient in weak inversion conditions because there is a bigger volume of air to heat.
 Most of the heat produced (convective energy) during a weak inversion goes straight up, and the only benefit from the heaters is the radiant energy generated.

-Over-vine Sprinkler Systems
+Over-Vine Sprinkler Systems